rulewis/journey-optimizer.en/help/using/building-journeys/journeys-uc.md

 ## Design the journey

-1. Start the journey with a **Read segment** activity.
+1. Start the journey with a **Read Segment** activity.
 Select the segment created previously.
 All individuals belonging to the segment enter the journey.

    ![](../assets/jo-uc4.png)